Tron0/AkladellWebsite/rules.md

 **AoE:** Special

-Induces a deep slumber on targets:
+Induces a deep slumber upon creatures.
+The spell may target either:

-- **Targeting:** Affects living creatures except undead and other certain creatures.
+- **Single Target:** A single creature with up to 4+3 Hit Dice

-- **Hit Dice Affected:** Affects up to 2d4 Hit Dice of creatures.
-Those with 4+3 Hit Dice and above remain unaffected.
+- **Multiple Targets:** A total of up to 2d8 Hit Dice worth of creatures of 4 Hit Dice or lower within a 40'x40' square.

-- **Partial Effects:** Ignored.
-Least Hit Dice creatures affected first.
+- **Weakest First:** When targeting multiple creatures, the creatures with the least Hit Dice are affected first.

+- **Partial Effects:** Are ignored.

+- **Restrictions** Affects living creatures except undead and other certain creatures with immunity.

 ## Spider Climb (R) - Chaos